kenyansa/text_to_speech_converter/README.md

 # text_to_speech_converter
 ### version 1.0.0
 This app generates English text to speech.
-Uses...
+Uses  SpeechSynthesisUtterance() javascript API for text-to-speech conversion. <br>It comes with functionalities for pitch and speech rate control.

 ## Contributors
 The project was developed by Justine Kenyansa.